MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/portal-overview.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-portaloverview-abovefoldlink)

-Enterprise security teams can use Windows Defender Security Center to monitor and assist in responding to alerts of potential advanced persistent threat (APT) activity or data breaches.
+Enterprise security teams can use Microsoft Defender Security Center to monitor and assist in responding to alerts of potential advanced persistent threat (APT) activity or data breaches.

-You can use [Windows Defender Security Center](https://securitycenter.windows.com/) to:
+You can use [Microsoft Defender Security Center](https://securitycenter.windows.com/) to:
 - View, sort, and triage alerts from your endpoints
 - Search for more information on observed indicators such as files and IP Addresses
 - Change Microsoft Defender ATP settings, including time zone and review licensing information.

-## Windows Defender Security Center
+## Microsoft Defender Security Center
 When you open the portal, you’ll see the main areas of the application:

  ![Microsoft Defender Advanced Threat Protection portal](images/dashboard.png)